johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

     </div>
 </div>

 Nothing too surprising about this.
-REST APIs will probably always be the main reason why people use Javalin, but the relatively high percentage of WebSocket and Website users makes it clear that the effort spent making these things work well isn't wasted.
+REST APIs will probably always be the main reason why people use Occurrent, but the relatively high percentage of WebSocket and Website users makes it clear that the effort spent making these things work well isn't wasted.

-### Q: What language are you using Javalin with?
+### Q: What language are you using Occurrent with?
 <div class="chart-flex">
     <div>
         2020